 Almost every type of organization is now adapting online or virtual meetings in place of face to face meetings.
 In the midst of the recent global pandemic (COVID19), even schools are shifting to online classes to keep the educational activities going.
+And to join Microsoft Teams meeting seems daunting to some.

 Microsoft Teams is one of the most popular and free products to offer a solution to remote collaboration challenges.
 Microsoft Teams has been gaining popularity since its release.
 More so now because of the growing need for work from home arrangement or working remotely.